Thinking of migrating to Atlassian's Cloud?

 Atlassian now use the phrase "cloud-first", and this is their direction of travel.
 The majority of our customers were going to Cloud before this announcement.
 Unless there are compelling reasons concerning data sovereignty or control, it is the best choice going forwards.

 Please get in touch if you are considering migrating to Atlassian Cloud, to see if we can help.

-We also have a webinar entitled "Migration from Server to Cloud" coming up on Wednesday, 2nd December at 12.30pm GMT.
-Click below if you would like to reserve your place.
+We also also recorded a webinar entitled "Migration from Server to Cloud" on Wednesday, 2nd December 2020.
+Click below if you would like to watch the recording.